-The following chapter includes an overview of how a data-driven approach could work to define the objectives and data indicators associated with each of the existing PCA classifications, natural landscapes, agricultural lands, regional recreation, and urban greening, in addition to a newly proposed fifth classification, climate adaptation.
+The following chapter includes an overview of how a data-driven approach could work to define the goals and data indicators associated with each of the existing PCA classifications, natural landscapes, agricultural lands, regional recreation, and urban greening, in addition to a newly proposed fifth classification, climate adaptation.
 Similar to Plan Bay Area 2050 - equity and resilience are core cross-cutting themes across these classifications.
 The following analyses and series of maps is the result of that process.

-5.1 DRAFT REGIONAL DATA
+5.1 Draft Regional Data

-While there is quite a bit of overlap across the existing PCA types in terms of their potential benefits, the data-driven analysis focuses on the prominent unique features that distinguish each classification to ensure comprehensive documentation of PCA values and benefits across the region.
+While there is quite a bit of overlap across the existing PCA types in terms of their potential benefits, the data-driven analysis focuses on the prominent unique features that distinguish each classification to ensure comprehensive documentation across the region.